Not sure what services are right for you? Schedule your free consultation below!

 The consultative model includes an initial meeting and observation, a comprehensive treatment plan, training on implementing the plan, follow up meetings, and check-ins after mastery of sleeping skills.

 - The consultative model will start with an initial meeting with the family, along with an observation of the typical sleep routine and interactions with your child.
 At this initial meeting, your sleep specialist will complete a full assessment using the Sleep Assessment and Treatment Tool (SATT), created by Dr. Gregory Hanley.
 This assessment helps to determine which areas may be improved upon to get a successful night’s sleep for all.
 From this assessment, goals will be determined with the supervisor and family.
-These goals can change overtime and if new goals arise, they can be additionally addressed.
+These goals can change over time and if new goals arise, they can be additionally addressed.

-Follow up meeting to discuss treatment plan and provide training
+Follow-up meeting to discuss treatment plan and provide training

-Weekly meetings as program progresses
+Weekly meetings as the program progresses

 Bi-monthly phone or video calls for 2 months after skill mastery and sleep success to maintain progress

 - After successful completion of the treatment plan and success in meeting sleeping goals, the family will have access to as many phone or video calls as needed to maintain progress.
-Bi-monthly check ins will be scheduled for at least 2 months following mastery, but can be scheduled for longer or more often if needed, to ensure there is no skill regression.
+Bi-monthly check-ins will be scheduled for at least 2 months following mastery but can be scheduled for longer or more often if needed, to ensure there is no skill regression.